2023 Solar Incentives Guide for Cabot, AR - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar system.
-Property tax exemptions let you exclude the value added by your solar system when calculating the amount of property tax you need to pay on your house.
+• Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar panels.
+Property tax exemptions let you exclude the value added by your solar system when calculating how much property tax you need to pay.

 Best Technology